-Prior to his appointment at the U of S, Dr. Oehlerking taught a wide variety of students and musicians at the primary, secondary and post-secondary levels.
-His ensembles have enjoyed success at the local, national and international levels, garnering outstanding performance awards and showcase invitations from a variety of organizations.
-In July 2015, the University of Saskatchewan Wind Orchestra performed at the bi-annual conference of the World Association of Symphonic Bands and Ensembles in San Jose, California.
+Prior to his appointment at Saskatchewan, Dr. Oehlerking taught a wide variety of students and musicians at the primary, secondary and post-secondary levels.
+His ensembles have enjoyed success on local, national and international stages, garnering outstanding performance awards and showcase invitations from a variety of organizations.
+In July 2015, the University of Saskatchewan Wind Orchestra had the honour of performing at the bi-annual conference of the World Association of Symphonic Bands and Ensembles in San Jose, California.
 In 2013 the ensemble performed at the Jungfrau Festival in Interlachen, Switzerland and the World Music Contest in Kerkrade, Netherlands.
-Under Dr. Oehlerking’s leadership the ensemble released a CD in 2017 entitled Skyscapes: The Music of Peter Meechan.

 - Doctor of Musical Arts, Wind Band Conducting.
 University of Iowa (2008)